-mfpen strives to make as minimal impact with our working methods and production of garments as possible.
+mfpen strives to make a minimal impact with working methods and production.

 By using recovered deadstock fabric means that no new fabrics are being produced.

-We put minimal products on stock to avoid overproduction.
-Due to deadstock fabrics limitation, this also happens inevitably.
+We hold minimal products on stock to avoid overproduction.
+Due to limited availability of deadstock fabrics, this inevitably happens with most products.

 For communication materials we strive to make zero waste.

 For show productions and spaces props are made from upcycled or leftover materials.